JasperZhang121/Vaults/README.md

 _Compiled notes covering all aspects of computer science that I am familiar with.
 These notes are being backed up automatically using Obsidian with git configuration, a note-taking software application._

+_If you are an Obsidian user, you can import my notes, where you will find highlighted sentences using HTML tags in each file.
+Hope this can be beneficial to your learning journey._

 ## Status Update

 _I am currently rearranging files, which may result in a disorganized display of the repository._